-- Any individual or organization requesting information from the District shall complete a Public Records Request Form.
+- Any individual or organization requesting information from the District can complete a Public Records Request Form.

 - An Agency has 10 days to decide if copies will be provided.
-In "unusual" cases (request is voluminous," seeks records, held off-site or requires consultation with other agencies), the agency may, upon written notice to the requesters, give itself an additional 14 days to respond.
+In "unusual" cases (request is voluminous, seeks records held off-site, or requires consultation with other agencies), the agency may, upon written notice to the requester, give itself an additional 14 days to respond.
 These time periods may not be used soley to delay access to the records.

 - The requested individual or organization will be notified by telephone or emailed at the requestor’s request when the materials are ready.

-- A fee of 10¢ per page will be assessed and collected at the time requestor picks up materials from District Office.
+- A fee for the direct cost of duplication will be collected at the time requestor picks up materials from District Office.

 What's Not Covered